tlesinho/checkout_system/README.md

 Possible improvements:
 1. Save everything in SQLite database not in Hashmap.
-2. No the system assumes that user who manages promotions does not make any mistakes.
-For example, it is possible to have both
-"buy 1 get 1" and "buy 1 get 2" promotions for the same product.
+2. Now the system assumes that user who manages promotions does not make any mistakes.
+For example, it is possible to have both "buy 1 get 1" and "buy 1 get 2" promotions for the same product.
 Adding some checking might help.